History of AAC&U

 Liberal Education, Inclusion, and Collaboration: A Century of Commitment*

-When 150 college executives gathered in Chicago in 1915 to create the American Association of Colleges (AAC), they chose inclusiveness and interhelpfulness as twin themes to animate their organization.
+When 150 college executives gathered in Chicago in 1915 to create the Association of American Colleges (AAC), they chose inclusiveness and interhelpfulness as twin themes to animate their organization.
 These concepts sensibly unified small colleges in the early twentieth century: universities were already in ascendance, viewing liberal education and religion—formerly the foundation for all collegiate education—as mere outposts best served by the small colleges.

 Inclusiveness allowed many colleges that were feeling outside the growing circle of university influence to find their place within AAC.
 Interhelpfulness was the key, as these institutions struggled to define their purpose and reassert their importance in the changing landscape, and set standards for effective practice.
 As the first Executive Director, Robert L. Kelly, explained in his audit of the organization’s first two decades, AAC’s goals were “learning the truth about the colleges, telling the truth about the colleges, making better colleges.”
 The annual meeting became “the great rallying point for the college officers of the country,” consciously planned by AAC as its “leading implement of inspiration,” while the quarterly Bulletin expanded to a magazine that “has attempted to present a vital theory of liberal education[.]”